 This simple homemade chicken noodle soup is easy to make and SO much better than the canned stuff.

-You have a few options for preparing the chicken depending on how much effort you want to put into it:
+You have a few options for the chicken, depending on how much effort you want to put into it:

 - You can roast your chicken separately in the oven or saute in a skillet.

-My favorite noodles for this soup are wide egg noodles.
-They're tender, flavorful, and hearty and go perfect in this classic homestyle chicken noodle soup.
+My favorite noodles for homemade chicken noodle soup are wide egg noodles.
+They're tender, flavorful, and hearty and go perfectly in this classic homestyle chicken noodle soup.

 Ingredients for Chicken Noodle Soup